Introduction

 Features

-• Handles both single- and paired-end datasets
+• Automatically detects and processs both single- and paired-end datasets

 • Can be used with either FASTQ or pre-aligned BAM input files